harvzor/godot-gravity-bodies/README.md

 - the performance of this plugin is likely to be far worse than the built-in gravity
 - Gravity Distance Scale feels pretty broken

+## Mentions

+Many thanks to https://github.com/ApocalypticPhosphorus/Godot-3D-Gravity as a base to start from.

 ## Further development

 Feel free to submit issues / pull requests though I (the maintainer) will likely have moved on from this project.